The New Humanitarian

 The New Humanitarian, previously known as IRIN News, or Integrated Regional Information Networks News, is an independent, non-profit news agency.
 The agency states that it intends to report on stories from regions that it considers overlooked or under-reported.

-Originally a project of the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), IRIN News operated under the UN until 1 January 2015.
+Originally a project of the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), IRIN News operated under the UN from 1995 until 1 January 2015.
 On 21 March 2019, IRIN relaunched independently as The New Humanitarian.
 The primary language is English, with a smaller number of articles available in French and Arabic.

 History

 Early years as IRIN

 IRIN was launched in 1995 after the Great Lakes refugee crisis resulting from the 1994 Rwandan genocide with the aim of providing reliable reports on humanitarian crises and responses.
 IRIN was set up with headquarters in Nairobi, Kenya, and regional news desks in Nairobi, Johannesburg, Dakar, Dubai, and Bangkok, with liaison offices in New York and Geneva.
 The agency was managed by the Office for the Coordination of Humanitarian Affairs.